tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 (task2:F)=

-### Goals, Objectives, & Deliverables
+## Section F: Goals, Objectives, & Deliverables

-For this section,
+This section has two parts, F1 and F2.

-1. Provide a table outlining project goals, objectives, and deliverables.
+- F1.
+Provide a table outlining project goals, objectives, and deliverables.

-2. Separate from the table, describe each listed goal and objective.
+- F2.
+Separate from the table, describe each listed goal and objective.

 At minimum, there should be one goal, each goal should have two objectives, and each objective have one deliverable.
 Here's an example of what this might look like: